IgniteUI/igniteui-docfx/en/components/exporter_csv.md

 ### Exporting IgxGrid's Data

 The CSV Exporter service can also export data in CSV format from an `IgxGrid`.
-The only difference if that you need to invoke the
+The only difference is that you need to invoke the
 `IgxCsvExporterService`'s `export` method and pass the `IgxGrid` as first argument.

 Here is an example: